faraggi/besu-public-mainnet/besu-public-mainnet.md

 For a fast-synced Besu node, add the `--sync-mode=FAST` flag.
 This will modify the way the blockchain's past data syncs on your storage device.
-For a comprenhensive video of the differences between fast-sync and full sync, [watch this video](https://www.youtube.com/watch?v=4GMIdPt_uTw).
+For a comprehensive video of the differences between fast-sync and full sync, [watch this video](https://www.youtube.com/watch?v=4GMIdPt_uTw).
 ```
 $ besu --sync-mode=FAST
 ```